Interpreting effective energy barriers to membrane permeation in terms of a heterogeneous energy landscape

-In contrast to the substantial effect from distributions in the barrier thermodynamics, we find the overall effective free energy barrier does not vary much, on the order of 0.5 kcal/mol, with distributions of number of jumps or jump lengths assuming all barrier heights are equal.
-This finding has a caveat that the overall effective barrier can be decreased moderately when a non-negligible number paths contain only a few (single digit numbers) jumps, where the effects might be as large as 1.5 kcal/mol.
+In contrast to the substantial effect from distributions in the barrier thermodynamics, we find the overall effective free energy barrier does not vary much with distributions of number of jumps or jump lengths.
+Assuming all barrier heights are equal, introducing heterogeneity in the jumps results in changes on the order of 0.5 kcal/mol.
+This finding has a caveat that the overall effective barrier can be decreased moderately when a non-negligible number of paths contain only a few (single digit numbers) jumps, where the effects might be as large as 1.5 kcal/mol.
 However, this is still a small contributing factor compared to the effects from variation in barrier heights.
 In the case of varying \textit{both} barrier heights and numbers of jumps, we expect a larger difference in the overall effective barrier caused by paths with both small numbers of jumps and no high energy barriers among those jumps.
 We do not explore this regime quantitatively in this study due to the large number of possible variables.
-We present an in-depth discussion of the effects of jump lengths and number of jumps in the Supplementary Materials (Figs.~S2 and S3).
+We present an in-depth discussion of the effects of jump lengths and number of jumps in the Supplementary Materials Section~\ref{s:jump_distributions}.

 In Fig.~\ref{fig:vary_everything}, we show a realization where the most permeable path does not have the smallest maximum barrier.
 While its maximum barrier is comparatively small, it is not the smallest maximum barrier.
 We tested how frequently the smallest maximum barrier path is also the most permeable path for both normally distributed and exponentially distributed underlying barriers.
 For 1000 realizations of normally distributed membrane barriers, the smallest maximum barrier path is the most permeable path in 60.8\% of the realizations.
 That percentage jumps to 90.0\% for exponentially distributed barriers with the same mean.
 Of the realizations where the smallest maximum barrier path is not the most permeable path, the maximum barrier in the most permeable path is similar to the smallest maximum barrier 95.9\% of the time for normally distributed barriers and 97.0\% of the time for exponentially distributed barriers.
-Barriers are considered similar if they are within $k_B T$, as defined by Giddings and Eyring's ``kT-cutoff"~\cite{giddings_multi-barrier_1958}.
+Barriers are considered similar if they are within $k_B T$, as defined by Giddings and Eyring's kT-cutoff~\cite{giddings_multi-barrier_1958}.